 Queries are SQL statements that allow you to interact with your data.
-For more information, see Queries.
+For more information, see Access and manage saved queries.

 Dashboards are presentations of query visualizations and commentary.
 For more information, see Databricks SQL dashboards.

 Alerts are notifications that a field returned by a query has reached a threshold.
-For more information, see Alerts.
+For more information, see What are Databricks SQL alerts?.

 Historically, users were required to include the

 /Workspace path prefix for some Databricks APIs (

 %run, REST API inputs).